randombenj/uController/doc/how-to-assembly.md

 > [Assembly language Wikipedia](http://en.wikipedia.org/wiki/Assembly_language)

 Assembly is a programming language, a **low level** programming laugage.
-**Generaly** one assembly instruction takes one CPU cycle.
-That means if you have a 8MHz CPU you can perform make at best 8000000 assembly instructions per second.
+**Generaly** one assembly instruction takes one CPU cycle (in RISC arcitecture).
+That means if you have a 8MHz RISC CPU you can perform make at best 8000000 assembly instructions per second.

 > So a Intel i7 4770k@3.5GHz can make up to 3500000000 instructions per second (if it were a RISC arcitecure)!